BraydonReid/LLM-Filters/README.md

 <ins>Running the Code</ins>

-To run this you will need to download your desired model and follow the instructions in the code to adjust the paramaters effectively
+To run this, you will need to download your desired model and follow the instructions in the code to adjust the parameters effectively.

+1st step:
+Download the Large Language Model that you want to unfilter

+2nd Step:
+Run the training model with your model directory selected

+3rd Step:
+Use convert.py to convert the model back to a Hugging Face format

+4th Step: Convert to a gguf format
-you can this convert this to a gguf format by:
+You can convert this to a gguf format by:
 1. git clone https://github.com/ggerganov/llama.cpp
 2. cd llama.cpp
 3. pip install -r requirements.txt
-4. python llama.cpp/convert-hf-to-gguf.py ./phi3 --outfile output_file.gguf --outtype q8_0
+4. python convert_hf_to_gguf.py ./abliterated-deepseek-r1-7b --outfile deepseek(abliterated.gguf --outtype q8_0

-from here you will need to create a modelfile and than use that model file to add the model to ollama to run
+5th Step:
+You can then import this into Ollama by:
+1. create a modelfile
+2. Put the model file and gguf into the same directory
+3. run: ollama create deepseek-abl
+4. Then you can run the model by: ollama run deepseek-abl

+6th Step:
+After this, you run "run_test.py" to compare the results of the two models.

 <ins> Datasets: </ins>